-The company is currently planning for an Rs.
+The company is currently planning for Rs.
 5000 crore turnovers.
 This would be a result of expanding the sectors and markets they’re already in and joining markets that have scalable products.
-They’d also scale-up in countries they already have units in like Bangladesh, Sri Lanka, and Nepal.
+They’d also scale up in countries they already have units in like Bangladesh, Sri Lanka, and Nepal.

 The company also wants to export to over 40 countries, gaining shares in other markets.
 CavinKare intends to be driven by technology and analytics and aggressively grow, especially in the animal hospital and bakery sectors.
 All of this is to ensure they gain strength before an initial public offering (IPO).

-The company will focus aggressively on three sectors – the value for money segment, the small is value segment, and the e-commerce segment.
-The focus will always remain affordability to clients and premium and mass premium products.
+The company will focus aggressively on three sectors – the value-for-money segment, the small value segment, and the e-commerce segment.
+The focus will always remain on affordability to clients and premium and mass premium products.

 CavinKare 2.0 has understood the business models of newer companies that have stood the test of the pandemic and reworked those models to future-proof CavinKare.
 This means building the strength of their existing products and markets while taking on the qualities of newer companies.
 This change is expected to bring around a growth rate of 2 to 3-fold.